The Different Types of Silver Investment

 However, it’s important to understand that this is a very different challenge to investing in silver coins and bars.

-Firstly, silver jewellery will always have VAT added to the price.
-There’s no way of achieving legal tender status so this additional cost cannot be avoided in the UK.
 The price of the item will also be significantly higher than the equivalent weight in silver coins or bars.
 That’s because jewellery is priced to reflect the design and beauty of the item.
 The problem is, this value is very much subjective.
 Only silver purity is standardised with silver jewellery.
 The rest is very much bespoke.
 This opens up the real possibility of paying over-the-odds for an item and just as importantly, not receiving your ‘perceived value’ when it comes to selling.

 Certainly, as a silver investment, we stick to silver coins and bars.
 They provide a far more predictable, tax-efficient and cost-effective means of investing.
 However, don’t forget that jewellery should be worn and enjoyed, so it really can’t be compared like-for-like with silver bullion.